ram-sangle/dl-image-classification/README.md

   - `data_loader.py` – Functions to download/preprocess the dataset and create PyTorch DataLoaders.
   - `model.py` – Defines the neural network model (using a pre-trained ResNet18) and prepares it for fine-tuning.
   - `train.py` – Script to train the model; parses command-line arguments for configuration.
-  - `evaluate.py` – Script to evaluate the trained model on the test set and output accuracy.
+  - `evaluate.py` – Script to evaluate the trained model on the evaluation and output accuracy.
   - `utils.py` – Utility functions (e.g., for device selection and random seeding).
+  - `test.py`- Test on a seperate dataset to check per class accuracy.
 - **`scripts/`**: Helper shell scripts.
   - `run.sh` – Example script showing how to run training and evaluation with default parameters.
 - **`results/`**: Output artifacts from running the code.
   - `training_log.txt` – Sample log of the training process (epoch losses and accuracies).
-  - (After running, this folder will also contain the saved model checkpoint, e.g., `model.pth`.)
+  - `installation_log.txt` – Sample log of dependency installation for project.
+  - `evaluation_log.txt` – Sample log of evaluation script run.
+  - `test_log.txt` – Sample log of test script run.
+  - `model.pth` - Trained resnet model checkpoint using dataset under `data/train`
 - **`requirements.txt`**: Python dependencies to install.
 - **`README.md`**: Project documentation (you are reading it).